CAPSTONELAW Zurich – COURSE OFFERING

 Nature of the course:

 Classroom course “CAPSTONELAW – Initial Training in the field of FINSA Rules of Conduct” in the business premises of CAPSTONELAW with a maximum of 4 participants per course.
 The knowledge transfer is carried out by one of CAPSTONELAW’s partners.
+Upon request, the course may be held over video conference.
+If there are at least 4 participants, we will gladly hold the training in your business premises.

 Duration of the training: